GeospatialResearch/Digital-Twins/README.md

 conda env create -f environment.yml
 ```

+## Tests
+Tests exist in the tests folder.

+### Automated testing
+[Github Actions](https://docs.github.com/en/actions) are used to run tests after each push to remote (i.e. github).
+[Miniconda](https://github.com/marketplace/actions/setup-miniconda)from the GitHub Actions marketplace is used to install the package dependencies.
+Linting with [Flake8](https://github.com/py-actions/flake8) and testing with [PyTest](https://docs.pytest.org/en/6.2.x/contents.html) is then performed.
+Several tests require an API key.
+This is stored as a GitHub secret and accessed by the workflow.
+These tests also ensure the Docker container is built.

+### Running tests locally
+See the [geoapis wiki testing page](https://github.com/niwa/geoapis/wiki/Testing) for instructions for setting up a .env file and running the geofabrics test.

 ## Introduction

 According to the National Emergency Management Agency, flooding is the greatest hazard in New Zealand, in terms of frequency, losses and civil defence emergencies.
 With major flood events occurring on average every 8 months [(New Zealand – FloodList)](https://floodlist.com/tag/new-zealand), it is necessary to produce high precision flood models and in order to do better planning, risk assessment and response to flood events, making plans in advance can make all the difference, not just to property owners at risks, it will also help insurance companies who make underwriting decisions on properties, the banks supplying the property finance, the telecommunications and utilities companies providing vital services to homes and offices, and the government agencies tasked with protecting communities and their assets.
 Digital Twin can provide a better understanding of the degree of impact flood events can have on physical assets like buildings, roads, railways, transmission lines, etc.